 SECTION 1: For the adoption of Master Plans, or any substantial amendment thereof, or precise plans as designated in the Regional Planning Council Act, Act 281 of Michigan Public Acts of 1945, as amended, an affirmative vote of a majority of the full membership of the Council shall be required.
 The resolution for adoption shall be made in writing and attached to the plan and related maps with any descriptive information, approvals, signatures, and in accordance with appropriate laws and regulations.
-Before adopting a Master Plan or substantial amendment thereof, the Council shall hold at least one public hearing thereon, notice of the time and place of which shall be given on the SMPC website and at the administrative offices of SMPC and each member county by one publication in a newspaper of general circulation in the counties, not more than thirty (30) days or no less than ten (10) days before such hearing.
+Before adopting a Master Plan or substantial amendment thereof, the Council shall hold at least one public hearing thereon, notice of the time and place of which shall be given on the SMPC website and at the administrative offices of SMPC and each member county no less than ten (10) days before such hearing.